 The coalition paid companies belonging to James Barchiesi nearly $150,000 from 2012 to 2014 for accounting, advertising and rent.
 The coalition says those contracts were market-rate or better.

 Five weeks before Alibaba's 2014 public offering on the New York Stock Exchange, Barchiesi went on CNBC and deflected attention from Alibaba, saying counterfeiting on Alibaba's sites was a "microcosm of a bigger problem."
 He praised the company for working "in good faith" with the coalition.

 What Barchiesi didn't say is that he too would buy shares in Alibaba Group Holding Ltd.

-He bought shares on that first wild day of trading, at $91 each, according to the coalition, which says his holdings represent a "small percentage" of his portfolio.
-Alibaba's shares shot up 38 percent in one day.
+He bought shares on that first wild day of trading, at $91 each, according to the coalition, which also says his holdings represent a "small percentage" of his portfolio.
+Alibaba's new shares shot up 38 percent in one day.
 It was the largest IPO in history, catapulting Ma to near-mythic status.